0xBABA/AWS-and-Terraform/Homework4/README.md

 </br> -> done.

 ✅ Use modules from private terraform registry instead of local folders/git
-</br> -> due to time limitations i only exported the vpc module to a seperate repo and the private registry. i can (and should) do the same for the instances module, the reason I skipped this is because i am having second thought from the last HW about this module. so i decided to skip that for now.
+</br> -> Due to time limitations i only exported the vpc module to a seperate repo and the private registry.
+I can (and should) do the same for the instances module, the reason I skipped this is because i am having second thought from the last HW about this module. so i decided to skip that for now.

 ✅ Use noticiations to send alerts and updates to slack (use channel #_notifications)
-</br> -> done (`tfe/workspace-notifications.tf`). however, at a certain point my notification started to get 403 errors back from slack due to invalid token...
+</br> -> done (`tfe/workspace-notifications.tf`).

 Optional: Make your IaC more robust
 ✅ Seperate your terraform into 2 workspaces - Network and Servers